zirdl/zirdl.github.io/content/pages/about.md

 I am the Chief Layout Artist of the Green Valley Treasure.
 I mainly do my work with **free and open-source software**.
 As for my line on writing, I do write **Development Communication**, **Feature**, and **Opinion** articles.

-This little platform of mine was born to **share what I do without relying heavily on social media or any other service without my granular control.** This sudden burst of desire to publicize my work was largely inspired by reading **Austin Kleon's** **[Show Your Work.](https://austinkleon.com/show-your-work/)** Here's a quote from the book that triggered the inception of this website:
+This little static website of mine was born to **share what I do without relying heavily on social media or any other service without my granular control.** This sudden burst of desire to publicize my work was largely inspired by reading **Austin Kleon's** **[Show Your Work.](https://austinkleon.com/show-your-work/)** Here's a quote from the book that triggered the inception of this website:

 {% admonition(type="quote", title="A. Kleon") %}